ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 <details>
 <summary>Solution</summary>

-This is probably the hardest problem of the contest.
+This is probably the most annoying problem of the contest.

 You can use a pointer or iterator to point to the cursor and insert or remove elements.
 However, as it is an implementation problem, it is more difficult to code than understand.
 So a sample implementation is given: